jonbakerfish/TweetScraper/README.md

 # Acknowledgement #
-Keeping the crawler up to date requires continuous efforts, please support our work via [opencollective.com/tweetscraper](https://opencollective.com/tweetscraper).
+This repository is a fork of the [original TweetScraper](https://github.com/jonbakerfish/TweetScraper)

 # License #
-TweetScraper is released under the [GNU GENERAL PUBLIC LICENSE, Version 2](https://github.com/jonbakerfish/TweetScraper/blob/master/LICENSE)
+TweetScraper is released under the [GNU GENERAL PUBLIC LICENSE, Version 2](https://github.com/JonasPuchinger/TweetScraper/blob/master/LICENSE)